 Although oxygen saturation is not considered one of the four main vital signs, it is still very important in its own right and should be monitored in many situations.
 At the hospital where I am currently employed, I have to check my patients' oxygen level every four hours along with all of the other vitals.

-Your patient's oxygen level should be above 90% at all times.
+For most patients, their oxygen level should be above 90% at all times.
 Anything lower needs your attention immediately.

 The best thing to do first is grab a nasal cannula if one is readily available.
 It is a long tube that on one end connects to an oxygen tank, or in many hospital settings, a flowmeter connected to the wall.
 The other end connects to the patient's nostrils giving them oxygen.